splk-flx - Creating and managing Flex Trackers

 screen2.png

-Select one or more trackers to be deleted and proceed, TrackMe will call the related REST endpoint, knowledge objects will be purged and TrackMe will as well clean up the Virtual Tenant records.
+Select one or more trackers to be deleted and proceed.
+TrackMe will call the related REST endpoint, knowledge objects will be purged, and TrackMe will also clean up the Virtual Tenant records.

-TrackMe will not purge automatically the entities that were discovered and maintained when the originating tracker is deleting, however these won’t be maintained anymore.
+TrackMe will not automatically purge the entities that were discovered and maintained when the originating tracker is deleted; however, these won’t be maintained anymore.

 Deleting a Flex Tracker through REST